ahmadfajar/vue3-mdb-docs/docs/components/mask-loader.md

 You can change the **Loader** size simply by changing the `spinner-diameter` property value.
 And specify the value of the `spinner-color` property to change its color.
-Any [MDBootstrap Color](/reference/color-variants#mdbootstrap-colors) and [Material Color](/reference/color-variants#material-colors) variants can be used for the `spinner-color` property.
+Any [MDBootstrap Color](/reference/color-variants#mdbootstrap-colors) and [Material Color](/reference/color-variants#material-colors) variants can be applied to the `spinner-color` property.
 Additionally you can set the value of the `overlay-color` property to change the backdrop overlay color.

 ::: BlockVue {title="Mask Loader Size and Color Example" file="./docs/components/scripts/mask-loader-3.js"}